Projecting video can look good in a cinema if it is done correctly.

 I have used HDCAM directly on a Christie digital cinema projector:

--If the auto detect does not work you can try the different field types until you get a correct picture.
+-If the auto-detect does not work you can try the different field types until you get the correct picture.

 -If the sound needs a delay you can set it in the sound processor.

 -You could make different presets on the projector for different aspect ratios.